"Traffic lights are not properly done because of tribalism": Funke Akindele

 - Funke's statement got people talking with quite a number of people pointing out that she knows nothing about politics

-Award winning actress turned politician Funke SAkindele has sparked reactions on social media after she gave reasons as to why some things aren't working in Lagos state.
+Award-winning actress turned politician Funke Akindele has sparked reactions on social media after she gave reasons as to why some things aren't working in Lagos state.

-Funke will be contesting for the post of deputy governor under the unbreall of the People's Democratic Party (PDP) with Jandor as her running mate.
+Funke will be contesting for the post of deputy governor under the umbrella of the Peoples Democratic Party (PDP), with Jandor as her running mate.

 In an interview with Channels television, the mum of two pointed out that roads are very bad in lagos and even traffic lights aren't properly and professionally done due to tribalism and favouritism.